-Psychotherapy takes place weekly and lasts anywhere from around 6 months to a year, two, or sometimes more.
+Psychotherapy takes place weekly and lasts anywhere from around 6 months to a year or more.

-I offer psychotherapy on an individual, one-to-one basis to adults and young people aged 16+ from comfortable, welcoming consulting rooms in Brighton & Hove.
+I offer psychotherapy on an individual, one-to-one basis to people aged 18+ from comfortable, welcoming consulting rooms in Brighton & Hove.
 Online therapy is also available.